-Jaw pain can indicate a dental issue such as a toothache, TMJ Disorder, or even a more serious condition.
-In this post, our Kenora dentists explain the possible causes of jaw pain and what to do with those sore joints.
+If you are experiencing jaw pain it could be an indication of a dental issue such as a toothache, TMJ Disorder, or other more serious conditions.
+Here, our Kenora dentists discuss common causes of jaw pain and ways to help soothe your discomfort.

 What causes jaw pain?